GUIDE Diving in Japan Divers in Japan can explore reefs, caves and even drift ice

 The pros of PADI certification in Japan

-Japan has various diving opportunities for people of all experience level.
+Japan has various diving opportunities for people of all experience levels.
 Its ample opportunities to practice diving of all types make it an excellent place to gain experience and work towards getting Professional Association of Diving Instructors (PADI) certifications.
 Few places offer the opportunity to level up to the extent Japan does.

 Part of the reason that's possible is that it's relatively easy to find places offering PADI certification courses — often in multiple languages — all across the country.
 Tokyo, as you'd expect, has many schools and centers with pools to help you learn the ins and outs of diving.
 But even heading out to popular diving destinations such as Ishigaki or Onna, you'll find plenty of scuba diving tour companies that also provide certification classes, along with schools devoted to PADI, which means it's easy to start picking up diving knowledge.